Understanding the Basics of Current Transformers

 They also play a crucial role in power monitoring and energy metering.
 These applications require precise measurement for both control and billing.

-The versatility of current transformers makes them suitable for many environments.
+The flexibility of current transformers makes them suitable for many environments.
 They ensure efficiency and reliability in electrical systems worldwide.

 In Protective Relays